Parallelisation

 of GPUs per model for optimal performance.

-For ensemble models, the DDPEnsGroupStrategy
+For ensemble models, the DDPEnsGroupStrategy is used which in

 addition to sharding the model also distributes the ensemble members